 Thailand Leads the Health Care Industry

 Cost, quality and accessibility now drive many thousands of people to seek medical care away from their home countries.
-Asia has become the favored area in the world for foreigners travelling in pursuit of medical procedures, with 90% of all Asia’s medical tourists choosing Thailand for their treatment.
+Asia has become the favored area in the world for foreigners traveling in pursuit of medical procedures, with 90% of all Asia’s medical tourists choosing Thailand for their treatment.

 Last year there were 3.3 million visits to Thai hospitals by foreigners, 900,000 of these visits were by residing expats, the remaining 2.4 million visits were by medical tourists.
 In addition to this, the Tourist Authority of Thailand (TAT) has forecast a 16% year on year increase in the number of medical tourists coming to the country to enjoy a world class medical treatment at an affordable cost.